Alexandre-Dias-Ferreira/linux-gaming-optimizations/README.md

 Instalation
-Copy them from the project folders the the same location in your root directory and reboot your system.
+Copy them from the project folders tothe same location in your root directory and reboot your system.

 Uninstall:
 Remove the files and reboot your system.